 Since 1945 the United Nations has developed important but imperfect tools for conflict prevention, management and resolution.
-One key tool, peace operations (or what the UN continues to call peacekeeping), can be defined as
+One major tool, peace operations—what the UN continues to call peacekeeping—can be defined as

-the deployment of international military and civilian personnel to an area of conflict,
+the deployment of international military, police and civilian personnel to an area of conflict,

 with the consent of the main parties to the conflict,

 acting impartially and using force primarily in a defensive manner, in order to:

 (1) stop or contain conflict; (2) help implement a peace agreement; and/or (3) rebuild war-torn societies.

 Peace operations typically have one or more of the following components: peace-making (negotiation to reach a ceasefire or peace agreement); peace-building (developing the physical and social infrastructure for a sustainable peace); humanitarian assistance (keeping the population alive while a peace is being worked out); traditional peacekeeping (observing and separating combatants, providing security); peace enforcement (bringing recalcitrant parties into compliance, usually by applying armed force).
 Usually, peace operations occur near the end of a conflict, but preventive deployments can occur even before a conflict has broken out (e.g., Macedonia 1992-1998) and some peace operations find themselves stuck in the middle of a raging conflict (e.g., Bosnia 1992-95).

 Peacekeeping has experienced remarkable successes (e.g., in Cambodia, Central America, Mozambique, East Timor) and difficult failures (especially in 1993-95 with missions in Somalia, Bosnia, and Rwanda).
 The majority of operations have been mixed successes.
 Even the failures point to the importance of having an international presence in the field.